hdzierz/Report_BAF/untitled.md

 **Reports and Documentation:**

-- Informatics White Paper
+- From the North Carolina travel we developed an "Informatics White Paper". this paper contains recommendation around data management, infrastructre provision  and computational biology.
-- Travel report UNCC
+- A travel report was also generated that describes our activities during our visit at UNCC and the Kanneapolis campus.
-- Proposal for DS
+- Out of BAF we developed three proposals for the dnew discovery science round:
   - The K-Drive
-  - hmhmhm
+  - oo
   - Blue Berry
 - Data Steward Role Document
-- Data Management Basics
+- A Data Management Basics documen was developed by teh Collabirative Data Management DS project in collaboratino with Better Analysis Faster.
-- Data Management Plan Document
+- Data Management Plan Document was developed
 - Best practices documents
     - Excel Data
     - GitHub for analyses